Bukit Jalil Sports School

-The Bukit Jalil Sports School (BJSS) (Sekolah Sukan Bukit Jalil, SSBJ) is the first sports school in Malaysia.
+The Bukit Jalil Sports School (BJSS) (Sekolah Sukan Bukit Jalil, SSBJ) is the pioneer elite national sports school in Malaysia.
 The school is located at the National Sports Complex compound in Bukit Jalil, Kuala Lumpur.

 Sekolah Sukan Bukit Jalil was opened in 1996 and the pioneers were only Form One and Form Four students.

 Ex-sprinter and former Sportswoman of the Years Marina Chin became head teacher in 2007.